taichimaeda/taichimaeda.github.io/content/posts/Stalin Sort in Lazy K/index.md

 It's very long and cryptic, but it turns out to be a valid Lazy K program!
 I've confirmed its correctness by fuzzing it with random inputs using this [Lazy K interpreter](https://github.com/irori/lazyk/), and it seems to work as expected.

 ## Conclusion

-It was fascinating to see how theoretical ideas from Lambda Calculus and Church encoding come to life in a practical context.

 I hope you enjoyed this post, and if you have any questions or comments, feel free to reach out!